onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we need an ideal towards which to strive towards - as a society, and as males and females

-if we have a weighted causality graph and we have goals - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
+if we have a weighted causality graph and we have goals and a hierarchy of values - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
 Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now
 With a causal graph we can solve the root of problems once and for all instead of treating their symptoms in a whack-em-all